Qatar–Saudi Arabia diplomatic conflict: Egypt

 In February 2015, Egypt–Qatar relations deteriorated after the Egyptian Air Force conducted airstrikes on suspected ISIL positions in neighboring Libya following the beheading of 21 Egyptian Coptic Christians.
 The airstrikes were condemned by Al Jazeera, who broadcast images of civilian casualties.
 Additionally, Qatar's foreign ministry expressed reservations over the airstrikes.
 This prompted Tariq Adel, Egypt's Arab League delegate, to accuse Qatar of supporting terrorism.
 Egyptian citizens also launched an online campaign denouncing the Qatari government.
 The Gulf Cooperation Council rejected Egypt's accusations and its secretary general regarded the statements to be false.
 Shortly after, Qatar recalled its ambassador to Egypt for "consultations".

-In 2021, Qatar committed to combating the financing of terrorism in the Gulf region.
-It used new financial sanctions regime and designated multiple Gulf-based terrorist financiers in a joint action with the United States.
-The State of Qatar also moved to resume diplomatic relations with Egypt and ended the long-running dispute with Doha.

-In March 2022, Qatar announced a $5 billion investment in Egypt, signalling improved ties.